Lemberger LD20b: Design and development

 One of the main reasons for the popularity of the biplane in the early days of aviation was the wing strength provided by this arrangement.
 The two wings, without interplane struts and flying wires form a strong structure.
 Thus cantilever biplane wings are quite rare, though they do provide extra wing area for a given span and for the easy separation of wings from each other and from the fuselage.
-The Lemberger LD20b was one of this kind, designed with readily detachable wings and tailplane so that it could be towed by a car.
+The Lemberger LD20b was one of this kind, designed with readily detachable wings and a tailplane so that it could be towed by a car.
 Whilst towing, the wings were stowed alongside the fuselage.
 The tailskid was linked to the car via a luggage rack-like frame.

 The upper and lower wings of the LD20b were very similar, with the same span, area and straight, near-constant chord, plan.
 The lower wings were attached to the lower fuselage longerons and the upper ones to cabine struts above the front of the cabin.
 They were arranged with considerable stagger.
 The wings were built around two closely spaced spars, with plywood skin from the rear spar forward forming a torsion box and fabric covering behind.
 Differential ailerons were mounted only on the lower wings.